What Is Transactional Funding? (And What's the Best for You?)

 Transactional funding often comes in handy with wholesaling, but there are several instances where this could be the right option for you.
 While requirements are minimal, there are certain risks to be aware of.

-However, understanding this type of funding program will help grow your real estate portfolio and help make investment decisions easier.
+However, understanding the real estate transactional funding program will help grow your real estate portfolio and make investment decisions easier.

-Transactional funding, also known as same-day or flash funding, is a type of financing that does not require credit or income verification.
-Instead, it’s a program that allows investors to borrow short-term to attain real estate deals.
+Transactional funding in real estate, also known as same-day or flash funding, is a type of financing that does not require credit or income verification.
+Instead, it's a program that allows investors to borrow short-term to attain real estate deals.

 This program is used by investors who desire to purchase property but don't want to use their money.
 When looking at transactional funding, it's favorable through the eyes of lenders because it's short-term as long as there's proof of a qualified end buyer.